ITEM ONE = Glen Jenvey of London – An exclusive to Asian Tribune, entitled “LTTE to take British Government to Courts”

 Recent events have focused the media spotlight on the Federal Republic of Switzerland known officially as the Swiss Confederation.
 The landlocked European nation is respected highly on a global scale due to its policy of armed neutrality.
 Despite the impeccable credentials of Switzerland, the country is being viewed negatively by influential sections of the Sri Lankan people.
 There is suspicion that an orchestrated campaign is being pursued by certain elements to depict the country as an “enemy” of Sri Lanka.
 Three recent happenings concerning Switzerland–Sri Lanka relations have contributed to this unfortunate state of affairs.

-Filed under accountability, Afghanistan, american imperialism, insurrections, Islamic fundamentalism, law of armed conflict, life stories, martyrdom, meditations, nationalism, politIcal discourse, power politics, religiosity, self-reflexivity, suicide bombing, terrorism, truth as casualty of war, unusual people, vengeance, world events & processes
+Filed under accountability, asylum-seekers, communal relations, economic processes, historical interpretation, landscape wondrous, life stories, LTTE, performance, political demonstrations, politIcal discourse, power politics, refugees, Sinhala-Tamil Relations, sri lankan society, Tamil migration, terrorism, truth as casualty of war, unusual people, world events & processes

 Kieren Shafritz De Zoysa’s Essay “Sri Lanka: My Cultural Connections” … submitted for the Queen’s Commonwealth Essay Competition … written just before he was among those killed by a Muslim bomber at the Cinnamon Grand Hotel on Easter Sunday 21/4/2019**